 Save money with tax-free shopping

-Want to make your holiday money go further?
-If you're from outside the EU, you can reclaim the sales tax on your purchases.
+- Want to make your holiday money go further?
+You can reclaim the sales tax on your purchases.